Delay in mS

 The RTOS tick period is (by default) 10ms

-N.B.
-We've found using a value less than the RTOS tick rate, so (10 / portTICK_PERIOD_MS), results in a delay of 100mS regardless of the value used!
+We’ve also found instances where (10 / portTICK_PERIOD_MS) results in a delay of 100mS regardless of the value used!
 Even vTaskDelay(10) does it.
-This seems like it must be a bug that hopefully will get fixed but one to watch out for if you get weird slowness
+This may be a bug that might get fixed, but one to watch out for if you get weird slowness

 Delay in uS